Fedorph/alx-backend-user-data/README.md

 # ALX Backend - User Data
-Repository of projects involving user data.
+This a repository of projects that involve user's data.